 Continuing professional development

+As the Chartered body for the project profession, APM aims to raise standards through the creation of a robustly assessed register of project professionals who are committed to ongoing professional development and a code of conduct.
 Continuing professional development (CPD) is part of the APM FIVE Dimensions of Professionalism and fundamental to today’s business environment.
 It ensures that you have the breadth of knowledge to illustrate your commitment to lifelong learning in a rapidly changing environment.

 APM expect professionals to undertake 35 hours of formal and informal professional development every year.
 This is a professional obligation to clients and employers.
 As a committed project management professional, you are responsible for your own CPD activities and you are expected to complete the required hours every year.